ads/responsive.txt

 The term pacific ring of fire has been used by many authors since the 1960s to describe this.
 The pacific ocean is the only ocean which is mostly bounded by subduction zones.
 Chile, peru, ecuador, panama, paraguay, columbia, el salvador, costa rica, mexico, guatemala, usa, canada, russia,.
 The ring of fire is the most seismically and volcanically active zone in the world.

-Burned by the Ring of Fire
+Plate Tectonics and the Ring of Fire National Geographic

-Burned by the Ring of Fire
+Plate Tectonics and the Ring of Fire National Geographic

 Band of Volcanoes in the Pacific PBS LearningMedia